 Hydropower development has continued its strong growth trend globally.
 The drivers for this include a general increase in demand not just for electricity, but also for particular qualities such as reliable, clean, and affordable power.
 The simplicity of hydroelectric generators is to convert mechanical energy from a hydraulic turbine into electrical energy and then inject it into the power grid for transmission and distribution.

 Climate related risk and rising shares of variable renewable power are driving adaptation in the hydropower industry.
 The industry has continued to adapt to manifestations of documented climate change.
 With hydro the determining energy output is of a rivers available head and water flow.
 Each project has different requirements in terms of hydraulics, head, geology and topography, which explain the need for “tailor-made” projects as there are no standard solutions.

 From the energy point of view, the main component of a hydropower plant is the generating unit.
 The turbine and the generator convert hydraulic energy into motion, and then motion into electricity.
 The advantage of the electric fluid is that it can be efficiently and economically conveyed to remote consumption centres.

 Balance of Plant consists of all the systems that make it possible for the power plant to operate and to connect the generating units to the power system.
-It includes low-, mediumand high-voltage electrical systems, emergency power supply, ancillary services and lifting systems comprises three main systems:
+It includes low-, medium and high-voltage electrical systems, emergency power supply, ancillary services and lifting systems comprise three main systems: